Therapy Services

 PRIVATE PAY ONLY

 I do not accept insurance; however, I am happy to discuss other cost alternatives.
+Sliding scale options may be available upon request.
 See FAQ for more information.

 Frequently asked questions